cookiecutter/cookiecutter-django/docs/deployment-on-heroku.rst

-At time of writing, this should do the trick: during deployment, the Heroku should run ``npm install`` and then ``npm build``, which runs Gulp in cookiecutter-django.
+At time of writing, this should do the trick: during deployment, the Heroku should run ``npm install`` and then ``npm build``, which run the SASS compilation & JS bundling.

 If things don't work, please refer to the Heroku docs.